 Take a look at the Tournament Officials manual for a more in depth description of the roles and responsibilities.

-Golf Ontario requires certified Rules Officials to volunteer at Provincial Championships and assist other organizations such as the Ontario PGA, Ontario Colleges and Universities.
-To be involved as a Rules Official at Provincial Qualifiers and Championships one must have completed at minimum Level 3 of the RCGA rules of golf education program.
-In addition, Rules Officials must have an excellent understanding of the Rules of Golf and have the ability to work as a team member while making decisions under pressure.
+Golf Ontario requires certified Referees to volunteer at Provincial qualifiers and championships and assist other organizations such as the Ontario PGA, Ontario Colleges and Universities.
+To be involved as a Referee at Provincial events one must have completed at minimum Level 2 of the 2019 Golf Canada rules of golf education program.
+In addition, Referees must have an excellent understanding of the Rules of Golf and have the ability to work as a team member while making decisions under pressure.

 If you have not successfully completed one of the levels of rules training but wish to work towards becoming a Golf Ontario Rules Official, please start your training by applying to become a Golf Ontario Tournament Volunteer.
 Active Golf Ontario volunteers are eligible to receive rules education subsidies.